digitalmoksha/bookmark-macos/README.md

 Objective-C stub for message `URLByResolvingBookmarkData:options:relativeToURL:bookmarkDataIsStale:error:' type `@@:@Q@*^@' not precompiled.
 Make sure you properly link with the framework or library that defines this message.
 ```

-This only started happening when running on Sonoma, and is occurring out in the field.
+This only started happening when running on Sonoma on Intel (don't know about Apple Silicon), and is occurring out in the field.
 I have not seen this
 problem with 13.x and below.

+Problem happens for code compiled with RM 8.x or RM 9beta, targeting either 13.x or 14.0 OSX SDKs